 Solar charging your electric car at home – set-up costs

 The cost of charging from grid power varies with price tariffs and charging options.
 Compare tariffs for such charging.
 Sell solar captured during daylight.
-Charge your electric car all night at off-peak rates.
+Then charge your electric car all night at off-peak rates.

 Charging at public outlets

-An ever-increasing range of fast and super-fast chargers charge at up to 135 kW.
-They can fully recharge an electric vehicle battery in 30 minutes.
+Fast and super-fast chargers charge at up to 135 kW.
+They fully recharge an electric vehicle battery in 30 minutes.
 Owners use these only during long drives.
 They rely on routine charging at home and at work.
 Electric car vendors also have charging services.

-Fast charging facilities exist around Australia – including right across the Nullabor Plain.
-See: Charge Stations in Australia (https://myelectriccar.com.au/charge-stations-in-australia) or ChargePoint.
+Fast charging facilities exist around Australia.
+They are even across the Nullabor Plain.
+See: Charge Stations in Australia (https://myelectriccar.com.au/charge-stations-in-australia).
+Or ChargePoint.
 Prices vary from state to state etc.

 Electric Vehicle Battery Life

 Battery technology is changing fast.
 Currently, most vehicle batteries’ life depends on their routine depth of discharge.
-Batteries for urban driving and fully charged each night outlast those deeply discharged.
+Fully charge the batteries each night and they will live longer.

 Currently, most car makers guarantee batteries for eight years.
 Nissan’s allows for 160,000 km and capacity loss for 5 years or 96,500 km.
-Australians typically drive 14,000 kilometres a year.
-This necessitates battery replacement every eight years.
-Outright failure is improbable.
-This extends battery life but less distance between charges.
+Australians typically drive 14,000 kilometres a year, necessitating then to replace the battery every eight years.
+Outright failure, however, is improbable.

 Many existing grid-connect solar systems have excess capacity.
-Solar fed in during the day can be re-drawn to charge an electric car at off-peak rates.
-Many already do this.
+Daytime solar can be re-drawn to charge at off-peak rates.
+Many owners already do this.
 They typically use a three-phase charger.
 Such charging permits charging overnight with occasional top-ups as required.
 It also extends battery life: all dislike ongoing deep discharging.

 Please see also our associated website rvbooks.com.au.
 It has a major section covering all aspects of electric vehicles.